Alon1215/forkify-app/README.md

 # JavaScript Forkify App

-Link to the [website](https://forkify-alon.herokuapp.com/) (*note*: strongly advised to open in a computer Internet browser and not on mobile).
+The website is running [here](https://forkify-alon.herokuapp.com/) ( *note*: strongly advised to open in a computer Internet browser and not on the mobile).

 ## Acknowledgments
 Jonas Schmedtmann, at CodingHeroes.io, for making The ["Complete JavaScript Course 2020"](https://www.udemy.com/course/the-complete-javascript-course/) available on Udemy.